 Now let’s take a look at some well-devised features.
-Simple, yet thoughtful feature is the image projection which displays on the ceiling helping the baby fall asleep.
-There is also a feature which illuminates the top of the housing that serves for the same purpose.
+A simple, yet thoughtful feature is the image projection which displays on the ceiling helping the baby fall asleep.
+There is also a feature that illuminates the top of the housing that serves for the same purpose.
 Illumination can be set up to display one color or to smoothly rotate between 7 different colors.

-Baby monitor comes with a parent unit with monitor implemented, but you can also connect you mobile phone or tablet over the Hubble app.
+Baby monitor comes with a parent unit with a monitor implemented, but you can also connect your mobile phone or tablet over the Hubble app.
 Video signal is encrypted so you don’t have to worry about privacy.
 This is one of the best features because you can check on your child regardless of your location.
-Hubble app comes with a sleep diary function (requires subscription) which takes a snapshots when movement’s detected showing your baby’s activity over night.
+Hubble app comes with a sleep diary function (requires subscription) which takes a snapshot when the movement’s detected showing your baby’s activity overnight.
 App also allows you to take photos of your baby and to record them for future memories.
-You can download different tunes, and enable motion, temperature and sound alerts.
+You can download different tunes, and enable motion, temperature, and sound alerts.
 When it comes to video quality, both of these devices offer HD picture both in regular and night mode.

-Setup is very easy, all you have to do is mount the camera on the crib and plug it into electricity socket.
+Setup is very easy, all you have to do is mount the camera on the crib and plug it into an electrical socket.

-Microphone can pick up some of the surrounding noise, but since it’s adjustable, this issue is easily solvable.
-One main thing that differentiate it from Halo+ is the ability to stay connected to the camera even if your Wi-Fi data and cellular signals are lost.
+The microphone can pick up some of the surrounding noise, but since it’s adjustable, this issue is easily solvable.
+One main thing that differentiates it from Halo+ is the ability to stay connected to the camera even if your Wi-Fi data and cellular signals are lost.
 This is a big deal since you don’t want to be thinking if you need to reconnect.
-Another amazing feature is Nanit breathing ware which lets you see your baby’s breathing patterns in real time.
-Since the item in question is wearable piece, this means that no electronic components are needed.
+Another amazing feature is Nanit breathing ware which lets you see your baby’s breathing patterns in real-time.
+Since the item in question is a wearable piece, this means that no electronic components are needed.